Social Icons

 Directed by Alex Cox

-After I was done watching the film I had one of those challenges.
-I have nothing good to say about the film even though it is a cult classic and upon release it was met with critical acclaim.
-Not everyone will like every movie that received universal acclaim as good, today concerning this movie I am part of everyone.
+After I finished watching the film, I had one of those moments.
+I couldn’t find anything good to say about it, even though it’s a cult classic and was met with critical acclaim upon release.
+Not everyone will like every movie that receives universal praise, and today, with this movie, I’m part of that "everyone."
 The movie felt disjointed.
-Even though it introduced the alien Sci-Fi feel in the early stages of the movie, the connection between that and everything else was just plain silly writing.
-I felt the directing needed work and it was way too obvious that someone with little or less idea of how to get things like this done was at the drivers sit.
-The movie was written and directed by Alex Cox
+Even though it introduced an alien sci-fi vibe early on, the connection between that and everything else felt like plain silly writing.
+I felt the directing needed work, and it was way too obvious that someone with little to no idea of how to pull something like this off was in the driver’s seat.
+The movie was written and directed by Alex Cox.

-Otto after seeing his girl with his friend was walking down the street when a man offered him money to drive a car and follow him.
-The man told him a lie, which Otto believed, but the moment he started the car to drive off he was attacked by a man, he managed to get away with the car and followed the other man to a garage of some-sort.
-Otto realized then that the man was a Repo Man and he was offered a job, he turned it down.
+After seeing his girl with his friend, Otto is walking down the street when a man offers him money to drive a car and follow him.
+The man lies to Otto, who believes him, but the moment Otto starts the car to drive off, he’s attacked by another man.
+He manages to escape with the car and follows the first man to a garage of some sort.
+Otto realizes then that the man is a repo man and is offered a job, which he turns down.

-He went home to his parents who looked like hippies to find out they have given money promised to him to a televangelist.
-So he took the job of a Repo Man which was offered to him earlier.
+He goes home to his parents, who look like hippies, only to find out they’ve given money promised to him to a televangelist.
+So, he takes the repo man job he was offered earlier.

-Before we get to meet this young man (Otto played by Emilio Estevez).
-We see a man driving fast and was stopped by a cop who asked him to open the trunk of his car.
-The trunk was opened and a bright light shines out of the trunk and the cop is killed.
-Killed is putting it mildly, he was vaporized with only his shoes were left.
+Before we meet Otto (played by Emilio Estevez), we see a man driving fast who is stopped by a cop.
+The cop asks him to open the trunk of his car.
+When the trunk is opened, a bright light shines out, and the cop is killed—or, more accurately, vaporized, with only his shoes left behind.

-The car the man was driving was also wanted and Otto and his fellow Repo Men were the ones who were after it, but remember in the trunk of the car, there is something alien.
-As the movie develops we get to find out more about the contents of the car and why the man was driving with it.
+The car the man was driving is also wanted, and Otto and his fellow repo men are after it.
+But remember, there’s something alien in the trunk.
+As the movie develops, we learn more about the contents of the car and why the man was driving with it.

-Regardless of how the plot sound, the movie just didn’t do it for me.
-Alex Cox did a follow up comic and another movie to this, called Repo Chick.
+Regardless of how the plot sounds, the movie just didn’t do it for me.
+Alex Cox did a follow-up comic and another movie to this, called Repo Chick.

 Badlands (1973)